Dear Fellow Shareholders,

-I would like to express my deepest gratitude to the Boustead Men and Women – our management and staff – around the world for their efforts and contributions to global progress.
-I would like to extend my appreciation to all of our clients, business partners, associates, bankers, suppliers and shareholders for your continuous support.
+I would like to express my deepest gratitude to our Boustead Men and Women – our management and staff – around the world for their contributions to building businesses that transcend generations.
+I would like to extend my appreciation to all of our major stakeholders – clients, business partners, associates, bankers, suppliers and shareholders – for your continuous support.
 Last but not least, I would also like to thank my fellow Board colleagues for their invaluable advice.

-Thank you for supporting us and joining us on this journey of progress.
+Thank you for supporting us and joining us on this journey of longevity, progress and building businesses to transcend generations.
 I look forward to seeing you at our upcoming Annual General Meeting.

 Wong Fong Fui

 Chairman & Group Chief Executive Officer